konda-kalyan/MovieTicketsBookingAppFabricClient/README.md

-## Fabric Client application for "Movie Tickets Booking Application"
+## Hyperledger Fabric Client application for "Movie Tickets Booking Application"

 This is developed using <b>fabric-gateway-java</b> SDK and <b>Java Springboot</b> to expose REST APIs.